Elizabeth Diller: Awards and honors

-In 2018 she was named to the Time magazine most-influential list for the second time, and was the only architect on that list.
+In 2018, she was named to the Time magazine most-influential list for the second time, and was the only architect on that list.

 In 2019, Diller became the winner of the Jane Drew Prize, and the eighth winner of the annual Women in Architecture award.
+She was also awarded the Second Royal Academy Architecture Prize.

-In 2022 she was awarded the Wolf Prize in Arts in the category "Architecture".
+In 2022, she was awarded the Wolf Prize in Arts in the category "Architecture".

+Her husband, college professorial coworker, and architecture partner Ricardo Scofidio died in March 2025.